ccrowhurstram/ram-typescript-training/readme.md

     4. typings: `npm install -g typings`
 2. fork this repo
 3. clone the forked repo locally
+4. open a cmd prompt with the current directory set the locally cloned directory
-4. install project modules: `npm install`
+4. at this command prompt install project locally: `npm install`
-    * installs both npm modules and any references typescript definition files
+    * installs both npm modules and any referenced typescript definition files
     * uses the exact versions of npm modules as defined in npm-shrinkwrap.json